 What Did the Scientists Discover?

 All modern cats descend from a single species—the African wildcat.
 Scientists have long been intrigued by how, where, and when these animals lost their wildness and developed close ties with humans.
-Until now, they had proposed various theories, often getting it wrong.
+Until now, many of the proposed theories were wrong.

-To unravel this mystery, the university team analyzed extracted from cat bones found at archaeological sites in Europe, North Africa, and Anatolia.
-The researchers dated the bones, analyzed the DNA, and compared the results with the gene pool of modern cats, as reported by BBC.
+To unravel this mystery, the university team extracted and analyzed DNA from cat bones found at archaeological sites in Europe, North Africa, and Anatolia.
+They dated the bones and compared the ancient DNA with the gene pool of modern cats, as reported by the BBC.

 The new data confirmed that cat domestication did not begin at the dawn of agriculture in the Levant but several millennia later somewhere in northern Africa.

-“This is more of an Egyptian phenomenon,” noted Professor Larson.
-The new findings align with what we know about the land of the pharaohs, where cats were revered, immortalized in art, and mummified.
+“This is more of an Egyptian phenomenon,” said Professor Larson.
+The new findings align with what we know about the land of the pharaohs, where cats were revered, immortalized in art, and even mummified.

-Once these became closer to humans, they began to spread across the globe and were enlisted to combat rodents on ships.
-Cats arrived in Europe only about 2,000 years ago, significantly later than previously believed.
+Once cats became accustomed to humans, they began to spread across the globe, often brought aboard ships to combat rodents.
+Domestic cats arrived in Europe only about 2,000 years ago, significantly later than previously believed.

-As they traveled through Europe, cats made their way to Britain with the Romans and then ventured east along the Silk Road, eventually reaching China.
-Today, they can be found in every part of the world except Antarctica.
+As they traveled through Europe, cats reached Britain with the Romans and then ventured east along the Silk Road, eventually reaching China.
+Today, cats can be found in every part of the world except Antarctica.

 Wild Asian leopard cat